mongodb/docs/source/reference/javascript.rst

    command to a write operation to ensure that writes succeed.
 Using This "safe mode" is ideal for many--but not all--write operations.

-   .. seealso:: ":ref:`Replica Set Write Propagation <replica-set-write-propagation>`"
+   .. seealso:: ":ref:`Replica Set Write Concern <replica-set-write-concern>`"
       and ":dbcommand:`getLastError`."

 .. js:function:: db.getLastErrorObj()